-The selected method of 24-hour coverage chosen by the member must connect the caller to someone who can render a clinical decision or reach the PCP, behavioral health provider, or specialist for a clinical decision.
-Whenever possible, PCP, behavioral health provider, specialty physician, or covering medical/behavioral professional must return the call within thirty (30) minutes of the initial contact.
+The selected method of 24-hour coverage chosen by the member must connect the caller to someone who can render a clinical decision or reach the PCP or specialist for a clinical decision.
+Whenever possible, PCP, specialty physician, or covering medical professional must return the call within thirty (30) minutes of the initial contact.
 After-hours coverage must be accessible using the medical office's daytime telephone number.

-Home State will monitor providers' offices through after-hours calls conducted by Home State's Provider Relations staff.
+Home State will monitor providers' offices through scheduled and un-scheduled visits conducted by Home State's Provider Relations staff.